 Other contributions to your carrying costs would be anything that would deplete the value of your inventory - after all, inventory can get damaged or go missing, or become obsolete.
 There’s also the opportunity cost aspect: how else could you have spent this money?
 If you’d invested it, would you be enjoying higher returns?

-Or, if you’re thinking you’ve already tried everything there is to try, why not give wholesaling a try?
+If you already have more than one retail channel, why not give wholesaling a try?
 Going wholesale means you’ll be able to get your products out on a whole new level.
 After all, if your customers are already loving your products, you’ve got proof that what you’re selling is THAT attractive, so what’s going to stop you from becoming a wholesaling success?

 Why is turning a net profit margin of 5% something to celebrate?
-Well, for one, you’ll be enjoying higher net profit margins than the largest e-retailer in the world (since Amazon has negative net profit margins).
+Well, for one, you’ll be enjoying higher net profit margins than the largest e-retailer in the world (Amazon’s profit margin sits at around 3.7%).
 So that’s definitely something to reward yourself for!
-Admittedly Amazon is investing all their profits into growing bigger and stronger, but hey, the fact remains that you’re still enjoying more net profits.

 After all, your net profit margin is what you earn after deducting carrying costs, inventory costs, and all the other miscellaneous costs associated with your business.
-A net profit of about 5% is about right for most small retailers - although this may depend on the industry you’re in.
+A net profit of about 5% is about right for most small retailers - although this depends on the industry you’re in.

-If you’ve not done this yet, you may want to consider automating your inventory management to take a load off your shoulders!
-Getting a cloud-based software solution to take care of your inventory needs will change your business.
-No more poring over spreadsheets, no more unexpected server crashes… just all your data stored in the cloud for easy recall when needed.
+If you’ve not done this yet, consider automating your inventory management to take a load off your shoulders!
+Getting a cloud-based software solution like TradeGecko to take care of your inventory needs will change your business.
+Integrating with your accounting, shipping, and eCommerce platforms means you can manage all your business data from a single location.
+No more poring over spreadsheets, no more unexpected server crashes… just a cloud-based SSOT (Single Source of Truth), which can be accessed anywhere, at any time.

 If you need intelligence reports, inventory management software can take care of generating these for you, providing you with overviews of your business’s performances in a variety of fields whenever needed.
 With these, you’ll have better visibility into how your products are selling.

-Even if you didn’t manage to achieve everything this time around, there’s always next time!
-Once the holiday shopping season has worn itself out - hopefully allowing you to clear a good chunk of your old inventory, it’ll be a lot easier to work on incorporating these into your business.
+Even if you didn’t manage to achieve everything this time around, there’s always next year!
+Once the holiday shopping season has worn itself out - hopefully allowing you to clear a good chunk of your old inventory - it’ll be a lot easier to work on incorporating these into your business.